AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 7. Style fight in the prompt

-Realistic but stylized like an anime character, painted with watercolor — three competing styles.
-The model averages, and averaging usually destroys identity coherence first.
+Realistic but stylized like an anime character, painted with watercolor is three competing styles.
+The model averages them, and averaging usually destroys identity coherence first.

 Before you change anything

-• Save the reference image (if image-to-video), full prompt, model, and the morphing output.
+• Save the reference image (if image-to-video), the full prompt, the model + version, and the morphing output.

 • Identify which attribute morphs most (face, clothing color, body shape).